Kamshanski/CppLab/lib/docs/reference/testing.md

 users who want to shut down the default XML output controlled by this flag and substitute it with custom one.
-Note that removing this object from the listener list with [`Release()`](#TestEventListeners::Release) transfers its ownership to the caller and makes this function return `NULL` the next time.
+Note that removing this object from the listener list with [`Release()`](#TestEventListeners::Release) transfers its ownership to the caller and makes this function return `NULL` the analyseGame time.

 ### TestPartResult {#TestPartResult}